adambard/learnxinyminutes-docs/ada.html.markdown

    type Degrees is range 0 ..
 360;  --  This is a type.
 Its underlying
                                     --  representation is an Integer.

-   type Hues is (Red, Green, Blue, Purple, Yellow);  --  So, is this.
+   type Hues is (Red, Green, Blue, Purple, Yellow);  --  So is this.
 Here, we
                                                      --  are declaring an
                                                      --  Enumeration.